-Quality Core is a new instructional improvement program, designed to help ensure that the outcomes of college preparatory courses taken in high school are aligned with essential postsecondary skills.
+Advanced Studies is an instructional improvement program, designed to help ensure that the outcomes of college preparatory courses taken in high school are aligned with essential postsecondary skills.
 Quality Core provides research-based educator resources to shape rigorous course content and improve outcome in 12 high school courses.
+There will be a .5 weighted grade assigned to the GPA of these classes.
+If a student drops the class at anytime during the year, the weighted grade will not be awarded.